S.E.S. (group): 1999–2000: Love and A Letter from Greenland

-In December 2000, S.E.S.'s fourth album, A Letter From Greenland was released. "감싸 안으며 (Show Me Your Love)" was the first single from the album.
-A cover of j-pop star Misia's "Tsutsumi Komu Youni...", the song was a slow, ballad influenced by jazz.
-This single and album continued S.E.S.'s winning streak, helping to cement their status as K-pop's top group at the time.
-The second single, "Be Natural", also did fairly well, even though under-promoted in comparison to the first.
+The group's second Japanese studio album, Be Ever Wonderful, was released on May 24, 2000.
+In December 2000, S.E.S.'s fourth Korean studio album, A Letter from Greenland was released.
+It was commercially successful and sold over 635,000 copies in South Korea.
+The album's lead single "Show Me Your Love", ranked atop the music program charts for multiple weeks.
+A cover of J-pop singer Misia's "Tsutsumi Komu Youni...", the song was a slow, ballad influenced by jazz.
+The second single, "Be Natural", was also promoted on music programs after promotions for "Show Me Your Love" ended.